 What causes Type 2 diabetes?

-About 90% of people with diabetes have Type 2 diabetes.
+About 90 per cent of people with diabetes have Type 2 diabetes.
 We all need insulin to live.
 It does an essential job.
 It allows the glucose in our blood to enter our cells and fuel our bodies.
 When you have Type 2 diabetes, your body still breaks down carbohydrate from your food and drink and turns it into glucose.

 Symptoms of Type 2 diabetes